securesign/artifact-signer-ansible/README.md

 ## Contributing

-### Linting
+### Testing locally

-This repository contains GitHub actions that will test PRs that come in with `ansible-lint`.
+This repository contains GitHub actions that will test PRs that come in with `ansible-lint` and `sanity-test` to enforce good code quality and practices.

 To run `ansible-lint` locally:

 ```shell
 python3 -m venv venv